-“We absolutely know the history of wrestling in Atlanta,” Flip Gordon said during a phone interview Tuesday afternoon.
-“That history motivates our locker room to make our own mark, to really go out and perform at the best level that we can.”
+“We absolutely know the history of [all the towns we’re visiting],” Flip Gordon said during a recent phone interview with us here at Pro Wrestling Stories.
+“The history of [these towns] motivates our locker room to make our own mark, to really go out and perform at the best level that we can.”

 “When we say we have the best wrestling on the planet, that’s not just a slogan,” Gordon said.
 “Right now, yes, we are the No. 2 wrestling company in the country.
 But I don’t see any reason that we couldn’t eventually be No. 1.”

 Ring of Honor benefits from its ownership structure with Sinclair Broadcast Group, which owns the largest network of TV stations in the United States.
 SBG currently owns 173 stations across the country, and if all of its currently proposed sales go through, it will own 233.
 That means the stars of ROH can be seen from large cities like New York and Washington, D.C., to tiny markets like Dothan, Alabama.

 In a business where the talent has often felt the need to look out for their own interests above the needs of the promotion, the ROH locker room is a different kind of place.

 “From the office to the wrestlers to the crew, everybody here wants to succeed as a team,” Punishment Martinez said.
 “There’s not one person here who’s just looking out for themselves.
 That’s real.
 Fans can see that because it’s real.
 You can’t fake the kind of passion.”

 Martinez, who stands 6-feet, 7-inches tall, is one of the new breed of wrestlers who don’t have to just rely on his size to get by in the ring.